igorwojda/android-showcase/README.md

 ## Logcat debuggins

-To facilicate debuging project contains loggs.
+To facilitate debuting project contains logs.
 You can filter logs understand app flow.
 Keywords:
 - `onCreate` see what `Activities` and `Fragements` have been created
 - `Action` - filter all actions performed on the screens to update the UI
-- `Http` - debug network requests and responces
+- `Http` - debug network requests and responses

 ## CI Pipeline